Chapter One: New Addition

-Jack turned into the driveway a little later, when they were home.
+Jack turned into the driveway a little later, when they arrived at home.
 Arty was the first to get out, unbuckling his seat-belt and climbing out of the car.
 Then Daniel got out, just a slight moment before Jack, and the teenager looked at Arty with his dark eyes.

-"We sure do," he spoke up, kissing Arty's cheek.
-The brunette let out a breath with a small smile, looking over to Daniel, who stood beside the car.
+"We sure do," he spoke up and kissed Arty's cheek.
+The brunette let out a breath with a small smile, looking over at Daniel, who stood beside the car.

-"His name is Geir," Arty said, a soft fondness in his blue eyes.
+"His name is Geil," Arty said, a soft fondness in his blue eyes.
 "Do you want to meet him?
-Come on, babe, it's cold out here," he brought a hand up to pat Jack's chest and the older man gave the blonde a smile before letting him go.
-Arty gave Jack a quick smile before stepping to Daniel in the snow, offering the teen a brighter smile.
+Come on, babe, it's cold out here," he brought a hand up to pat Jack's chest and the older man gave the light brunette a smile before letting him go.
+Arty gave Jack a quick smile in return before stepping to Daniel in the snow.

 "Ready?
 Come on."
 He put a hand on the dark haired teen's shoulder and they started walking to the front door of the house while Jack headed to the trunk of the car to get Daniel's belongings.

-Walking up to the front porch, Arty started stomping his feet of the snow, and in the corner of his eye he could see Daniel copy the action after a second.
-Chuckling, Arty spoke up.
-"Jack's brother just finished the floor inside, and I don't want him to come all the way back here to do it again."
+Walking up to the front porch, Arty started stomping his feet of the snow, and in the corner of his eye could see Daniel copy the action after a second.
+Chuckling, the man spoke up, "Jack's brother just finished the floor inside and I don't want him to come all the way back here to do it again."

-Looking up at Arty, Daniel furrowed his eyebrows just a bit, but his dark bangs covered them.
+Looking up at Arty, Daniel furrowed his eyebrows just a bit, his dark bangs covering them.
 "Why do you live so far away?" he asked.
 Arty twisted his lips and hummed, reaching out to the door to grab the doorknob.